Frequently Asked Questions

 How can I participate as a hunter in the next Wyoming Women's Antelope Hunt?

-*Please note that 2021 hunting spots are full*
+*Please note that 2021 hunting spots are sold out!*

 SCHOLARSHIP: Roughly 1/3 of all hunters attend the Wyoming Women’s Antelope Hunt on scholarship each year!
 Please sign up here if you wish to be notified when the scholarship application opens for the next hunt.